GsTYPO3/core-patches/README.md

 Bug reports, feature requests and pull requests are welcome in the [GitHub repository](https://github.com/GsTYPO3/core-patches).

-For support questions or other discussions please use the [GitHub Discussions](https://github.com/GsTYPO3/core-patches/discussions).
+For support questions or other discussions please use the [GitHub Discussions](https://github.com/GsTYPO3/core-patches/discussions) or join the dedicated [TYPO3 Slack channel](https://typo3.slack.com/archives/C03GY4LEVPU).

 ## License